GispoCoding/GlobeBuilder/README.md

-GlobeLoader
+Globe Builder
 ===========

-QGIS 3 plugin that is meant for adding globe visualization to the current map.
+QGIS 3 plugin that is meant for adding globe visualization to the current map using.

 ![Plugin in action](/screenshots/geocoding1.gif?raw=true "Plugin in action")